 Puzzles are a fun activity to do solo or even with the whole family.
 They come in small sizes of less than 100 with larger pieces and go all the way up to larger 1,000+ piece puzzles that kids or families can work on for days, weeks, even months, doing a little each day.
 It’s not only a soothing and calming activity, but puzzles are educational, too.
 Kids have to use strategic thinking to figure out the best way to get it done: do you do the edge pieces first?
 Turn every piece face up and sort pieces by colour?
 Once they come up with a plan, it’s a matter of literally sizing up the pieces to find which ones might fit and using their skills to spot the right one in a large pile.

 There are also kids puzzles designed to be educational in other ways, such as puzzles that feature an entire world map with landmarks or the solar system they can study once the puzzle is finished.
-Then, there are three-dimensional puzzles that add another layer to the
+Then, there are three-dimensional puzzles that add another layer to the experience, as well as other puzzles, like Rubik’s Cubes.

 Kids puzzles by age